Skip to Main Content

 Perform successful measurement using precision tools.

-Install and troubleshoot basic electrical systems, motor control systems, and variable-frequency AC drive
+Design, install and troubleshoot basic electrical systems, motor control systems, programmable logic controllers, and variable-frequency AC drive

-Perform electrical wiring and troubleshooting, mechanical troubleshooting, and the programming of programmable logic controllers to integrate motor starters, sensors, and other electrical components into an industrial electrical system.
+Master electrical and mechanical troubleshooting in systems integrated with motor starters, sensors, and other electrical components in an industrial electrical system.

 Analyze and interpret advance fluid-power system circuits